debangshu16/Apriori-and-MS-Apriori/README.md

 The dataset name, the value of "K" and the minimum frequency for the item to be considered(supp_count) are to be passed as input parameters to both the codes.

 This was an assignment for the course "Data Mining and Machine Learning" at CMI.
-The outputs I obtained are also provided.
+The outputs I obtained are also provided where output1 is the output obtained for the apriori algorithm and output2 is the output obtained for the MS-Apriori algorithm.